Instrument destruction: Later examples

 Pearl Jam often destroyed their instruments at shows, most famously at the 1993 MTV Music Awards at the end of their performance of "Keep On Rockin' In The Free World" with Neil Young.
 This trend continues to today where as recently as 2022 where at the final show of their European Tour, Mike McCready smashed a $15,000 Fender during a closing performance of the same song.

 Nine Inch Nails were famous for destroying many instruments, and also sound equipment that failed on stage, with their 1991 Lollapalooza tour having ten guitars smashed every concert.
 A guitar technician on their Self Destruct Tour estimated 137 Gibson Les Pauls were wrecked during those concerts.

+Flea of the Red Hot Chili Peppers destroyed several bass guitars during his career, most notably his primary Modulus Flea signature bass.
+This instrument was used to record the Californication album and served as his primary live bass from 1997 to 1999 during his performances with Porno for Pyros, Jane's Addiction, and the Red Hot Chili Peppers.
+The bass was smashed at the 1999 KROQ Weenie Roast following an encore after an altercation involving fans and security.

+The instrument received renewed media attention in April 2024 when Flea posted on social media expressing regret for the act, stating he felt like an "idiot" for breaking it.
+The now destroyed bass is currently on display at the Rock and Roll Hall of Fame in Cleveland, Ohio.

 Matthew Bellamy of Muse has the Guinness world record at breaking the most guitars in one tour, with 140.

 In 2007, Win Butler of Arcade Fire destroyed an acoustic guitar at the end of a live performance of "Intervention" on Saturday Night Live, after a string had broken during the performance.